Grassland Farmer of the Year Award 2019

 Aidan added that the standard continues to grow with over 150 farmers entering the competition again this year.

 Padraig Walsh, dairy farmer, FBD sponsor representative and chair of the Teagasc Grass10 stakeholder committee said: “Grass10 is a very important project for the promotion of best practise in grassland management.
-There is challenges ahead for all grassland farmers, inside and outside the farmgate, however if we need to continue our firm focus on increasing grass utilisation across the enterprises.
-We need as an industry to promote our sustainable grass based systems and high quality food product’s, this competition is all part of increasing our grass based capability.”
+There are challenges ahead for all grassland farmers, inside and outside the farmgate, however if we need to continue our firm focus on increasing grass utilisation across the enterprises, we need as an industry to promote our sustainable grass based systems and high quality food product’s, this competition is all part of increasing our grass based capability.”

 The judging panel for the Grassland Farmer of the Year competition consisted of John Maher, Teagasc Grass10; Bryan Doocey, AIB; P J O’Connor, Grassland Agro; Aidan Brennan, Irish Farmers Journal; and David Cummins DAFM.